 Heads of Delegations are allowed to register fencers for EVF operated events through the application on the EVF website.
 For this they need ‘registrar’ rights for a specific country.
-More than one website user can have such ‘registrar’ rights for the same country, in case there are different HoDs of the same country for different events, for example.
-However, each HoD of a country can register fencers of that country for all events open for registration.
+More than one website user can have such ‘registrar’ rights for the same country, for example in case there are different HoDs of the same country for different events.
+However, each HoD of a country can register fencers of that country for all events open for registration, so make sure to collaborate on this.

 Registration is started by clicking on the Register button for the relevant event in the Calendar overview.
 The basic overview for a HoD displays two tabs: Registration and Cashier.
 Event organisers may see more tab options.